MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

    - If you selected **Assigned** for **Membership type** in the previous step, select **Members**, and then add Autopilot devices to the group.
 Autopilot devices that aren't yet enrolled are listed by using the device serial number as the device name.
    - If you selected **Dynamic Devices** for **Membership type** in the previous step, select **Dynamic device members**, and then enter code in **Advanced rule** that resembles the following:
      - If you want to create a group that includes all of your Autopilot devices, type: `(device.devicePhysicalIDs -any _ -contains "[ZTDId]")`
-     - Intune's group tag field maps to the **OrderID** attribute on Azure AD devices.
-If you want to create a group that includes all of your Autopilot devices that have a specific group tag (the Azure AD device OrderID), you must type: `(device.devicePhysicalIds -any _ -eq "[OrderID]:179887111881")`
+     - Intune's group tag field maps to the **OrderID** attribute on Microsoft Entra devices.
+If you want to create a group that includes all of your Autopilot devices that have a specific group tag (the Microsoft Entra device OrderID), you must type: `(device.devicePhysicalIds -any _ -eq "[OrderID]:179887111881")`
      - If you want to create a group that includes all your Autopilot devices that have a specific Purchase Order ID, type: `(device.devicePhysicalIds -any _ -eq "[PurchaseOrderId]:76222342342")`

      > [!NOTE]